syl20bnr/spacemacs-elpa-mirror/melpa/git-commit-readme.txt

 files.

 Finally this package highlights style errors, like lines that are too long, or when the second line is not empty.
 It may even nag you when you attempt to finish the commit without having fixed these issues.
-Some people like that nagging, I don't, so you'll have to enable it.
-Which brings me to the last point.
-Like any respectable Emacs package, this one too is highly customizable:
+The style checks and many other settings can easily be configured:

   M-x customize-group RET git-commit RET